Education in India: Government aided private schools

 These are usually charitable trust run schools that receive partial funding from the government.
-Largest system of aided schools is run by D.A.V.
+The largest system of aided schools is run by D.A.V.
 College Managing Committee.

 Private schools (unaided)

 According to a survey an estimate, 29% of Indian children were privately educated in 2014.
 With more than 50% children enrolling in private schools in urban areas, the balance has already tilted towards private schooling in cities; and, even in rural areas, nearly 20% of the children in 2004-5 were enrolled in private schools.

 Most middle-class families send their children to private schools, mostly in their own city, but also at boarding schools.
 Private schools have been established since the British Rule in India and St George's School, Chennai is the oldest private school in India.
-At such schools, the medium of education is often English, but Hindi and/or the state's official language is also taught as a compulsory subject.
+At such schools, the medium of education is often English, but Hindi or the state's official language is also taught as a compulsory subject.
 Pre-school education is mostly limited to organised neighbourhood nursery schools with some organised chains.
 Montessori education is also popular, due to Maria Montessori's stay in India during World War II.
 In 2014, four of the top ten pre-schools in Chennai were Montessori.

 Many privately owned and managed schools carry the appellation "Public", such as the Delhi Public Schools, or Frank Anthony Public Schools.
 These are modelled after British public schools, which are a group of older, expensive and exclusive fee-paying private independent schools in England.